fidergo-stephane-gourichon/salis/README.md

 |[b      |r1x  |---  |---  |r1x = address of closest previous LOKB    |

 ## Building instructions
 You'll need nothing but a C compiler (C89).
-A sample makefile (Sample.make) is provided for GNU Make.
+A sample makefile (Makefile) is provided for GNU Make.
 Feel free to edit the makefile as needed.
 Code should compile easily on all platforms and on all C89 compliant compilers.
 If you run into any difficulties, please let me know!